Lucky Business / Shutterstock.com

 praszkiewicz / Shutterstock.com

-Christmas celebrations in Poland include the religious services, Nativity displays and other customs observed around the world.
+Christmas celebrations in Poland embrace the religious services, Nativity displays and other customs observed around the world.
 But Poland has a special spin on the holiday.
-It starts with a thorough house cleaning prior to Christmas Eve (called Wigilia).
-Then celebrants don their finest clothes and begin a Christmas Eve supper that lasts until the first star is seen in the sky.
+It starts with a thorough house cleaning prior to Christmas Eve.
+Then celebrants don their finest clothes and begin a Christmas Eve supper, called Wigilia, a meal that lasts until the first star is seen in the sky.
 The meal is meat-free — out of respect for the animals that watched over the baby Jesus — and includes 12 main dishes to bring good luck for the next 12 months.
 Some Poles believe animals speak at midnight.
 But the holiday isn’t completely traditional.
 In recent years, the most-watched holiday movie is the 1990 American film “Home Alone.”

 19. Christmas — Republic of the Philippines